mbalabon/Balabon-Data-Science-Portfolio/MLUnsupervisedApp/README.md

 - cluster sizes
 - silhouette score
 - PCA scatterplot of KMeans clusters
-- true-label comparison for built-in datasets
+- optional true-label PCA visualization for built-in datasets
 - WCSS values
 - silhouette scores for different `k` values
 - elbow plot
 - silhouette score plot
 - KMeans comparison table

+The true labels are shown only as a visual reference for sample datasets.
+They are not used to train the KMeans model, and the app evaluates clustering mainly with silhouette scores, cluster sizes, elbow plots, and PCA cluster visualizations.

 Changing `k` affects the cluster labels, cluster sizes, cluster centroids, PCA cluster scatterplot, silhouette score, elbow plot, and silhouette score plot.